This article outlines 18 best practices for working with data in Google Sheets.

 6. Use data validation for data entry

-One of the most time consuming tasks data practitioners face is tidying up and cleaning data (hey!
-I have a course about that which will help you do it efficiently).
+One of the most time-consuming tasks data practitioners face is tidying up and cleaning data.

 The problem is more acute wherever there is user-generated content.
 Invariably, everyone will use different notations (e.g. US, USA, United States, America, US of A,…), or misspell names, or enter dates with month first vs. day first, etc.